AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/manage-asset-rules-permissions.md

 # Manage permissions for asset rules

-If you are assigned the **Manage Permissions** access right, then you can configure stream permissions for other user roles in your tenant.
-You can granularly assign individual stream permissions to each user role.
+If you are assigned the **Manage Permissions** access right, then you can configure asset rule permissions for other user roles in your tenant.
+You can granularly assign individual asset rule permissions to each user role.

 ## Prerequisites